ParentPay, Free School Meals & Critical Worker Information - Covid19

-Udate about Free School Meals Provision & Key Worker Parents
+Udate about ParentPay, Free School Meals Provision & Critical Worker Parents

-Update about Free School Meals Provision.
-(For Key Worker parents, please read on below)
+Update about Free School Meals Provision (For Critical Worker parents, please read on below)

 This is an update for parents and carers of children who are eligible for income based free school meals while the school is shut.
 This is about Free School Meals provision while the school is closed.

 From the week commencing Monday 11th May we will be using the government's scheme to issue supermarket vouchers via Edenred.

 Critical Worker Parents